krobot-framework/krobot-docs/guide/getting-started.md

 In both case we will use a package manager, download the libraries manually would be too long and complicated.

+You can use any editor/IDE then to open your project.

 {% sample lang="js" %}

 Using NPM/Yarn, initialize a simple project, and then, add "[krobotjs](https://www.npmjs.com/package/krobotjs "Krobot NPM package")" as dependency.